arminamiridarban/Business-Canvas/README.md

 3. Run `python3 manage.py makemigrations` and `python3 manage.py migrate` to set up the database.
 4. Start the server using `python3 manage.py runserver`.
 5. Open `http://127.0.0.1:8000/` in your web browser to access the application.

+## Usage

+- Tutorial: To user this application, you are free to use Tutorial tab, on the right-top corner of the screen in the nav bar.
+In the tutorial section, you will have a clear understanding of how to use each section and what are the sections.
+By clicking of each item, the section expands ith more detail and the question you need to ask your self to fill each section.
+- Login/Register: In order to use the application, you need to Login/Register. you can navigate to this section which is located in the nav bar and easily by providing a username and password, you would be allowed to use all the features of the app.
+- Create Business Canvas: In this section, you can make your Business Canvas.
+Feel free to first use toturial of the app and then loop through each part of this section.
+- Your Canvas: This is the section that you can see all the models which you've built before. you have full access to Edit, Add, Remove and update each section of the Canvas.

 ## Additional Information